Asian shares slip from six-month high ahead of Fed policy decision

 Expectations of a more cautious Fed have dented the U.S. dollar, which has already been under pressure this year after Powell all but signalled a pause to the tightening cycle at the previous meeting.

-The Australian dollar dipped 0.2 percent to $0.7071, as the country's bond yields extended their breakneck decline to multi-year lows on expectations of a rate cut in Australia.
+The Australian dollar dipped 0.1 percent to $0.7080, as the country's bond yields extended their breakneck decline to multi-year lows on expectations of a domestic rate cut.

 It was not helped by 6-percent fall in China's iron ore prices on expectation of higher supply as Vale SA is set to resume work at its largest iron ore mine in Minas Gerais state.